 - Tutorials and guides to educate visitors

-Following an email interaction, it became clear that “reply two” only wanted backlinks.
+Reply 1 told me the prospect wasn’t interested.
+Reply 2, was more positive, but after an email interaction, it became clear that the prospect only wanted backlinks.
 That’s not my game, so I left that.

 Remember you don’t have to respond immediately – it only makes you look desperate.